Sam-Miller-2026/UK-online-retail-sales-analysis/README.md

    •	Customer Analysis: A breakdown proving the Pareto Principle.
 20% of customers drove 77% of total revenue.

-   •	Geographic Breakdown: A deep dive into international growth
+   •	Geographic Breakdown: A deep dive into international growth.
+Western Europe represents an overwhelming percent of total revenue, even without the UK